news

 Tatiana Schön & Mattias Gustrin

-Mattias Gustrin, Director with a focus on Data Management, Advanced Analytics, and technology strategies across multiple sectors.
+Mattias Gustrin, Associate Director with a focus on Data Management, Advanced Analytics, and technology strategies across multiple sectors.

 Tatiana Schön, Manager with experience in consulting, project management and business analysis within AI governance, Data privacy, IT and IT Finance.